SmartAudioTools/serializejson/documentation/index.rst

         - json iterator:
             - speed up _json_object_file_iterator function with Cython ?
             - improve rapidjson for something like raw_decode of the standard json library ?

+    * Improvements :
+        - replace id check for duplicates by weakd_ref ? because id can be reused
+        - allow alternatives compressors for images ?